Author: Leas Bachatene

 It is no wonder then, in light of the Panama and Paradise revelations, governments around the world have reformed regulations to help crack down on organised crime.
 These usher in new requirements on the identification of UBOs, aimed at improving transparency on the real owners of companies and other entities.

-In the United States, The Customer Due Diligence Requirements for Financial Institutions Rule (the CDD Rule) defines a beneficial owner as an individual who owns 25 percent or more, directly or indirectly, of a business, and requires covered financial institutions to establish and maintain written policies and procedures that are “reasonably designed” to verify their identity.
+In the United States, The Customer Due Diligence Requirements for Financial Institutions Rule (the CDD Rule) defines a beneficial owner as an individual who owns 25% or more, directly or indirectly, of a business, and requires covered financial institutions to establish and maintain written policies and procedures that are “reasonably designed” to verify their identity.

 Clearly, UBO requirements vary from one jurisdiction to the next, but in general, the onus is on organisations to do what they “reasonably” can to identify and verify who ultimately owns the company they’re doing business with.